asadian98/motornet-pro/docs/report.typ

 // @ModelBasedImplicitDifferentiation.
 Nishkin et al. propose a method to address this issue by proposing an end-to-end approach for model learning which directly optimizes the expected returns using implicit differentiation.

 == Exploratory Formulation <exploratory_formulation>
-Based on the concept of optimal feedback control (OFC) in neuroscience #cite("OFCTodorov", "OFCScott"), we know that control evolves in time and is online in nature, meaning that although we can produce entirely feedforward control (inverse model) we always use this ability with the short-period feedback prediction (forward model) to produce the movement.
+Based on the concept of optimal feedback control (OFC) in neuroscience #cite("OFCTodorov", "OFCScott"), it is proposed that control evolves in time and is online in nature and is based in feedback space, meaning that although we can produce entirely feedforward control (inverse model) we always use this ability with the short-period feedback prediction (forward model) to produce the movement.
 This is supplemented by the longer-term and higher-level planning that is also online and adaptive, albeit at a slower rate.
-This is is also a biological hierarchy and has recently also been demonstrated in RNNs as an underlying and necessary mechanism
-#cite("RNNDynamics", "RNNPrep") for optimal control.
-Noteably, the forward state prediction can happen at variable
-timescales, which makes sense with complex dynamics and changing precision requirements -- which may manifest as chunking of longer sequences of actions over a similar rollout-timescale, as suggested by @ACT.
+This is also a biological hierarchy and has recently also been demonstrated in RNNs as an underlying and necessary mechanism #cite("RNNDynamics", "RNNPrep") for optimal control.
+Noteably, the forward state prediction can happen at variable timescales, which makes sense with complex dynamics and changing precision requirements -- which may manifest as chunking of longer sequences of actions or coarser-but-longer prediction horizon over a similar rollout-timescale, as suggested by @ACT.
 This hierarchical control structure will require to operate in latent space for seamless composition whose advantages have recently been demonstrated in a few model-based RL approaches #cite("DRQv2", "Dreamer", "ALM").
 However, variable timescales will require a flexible usage of latents which may introduce complexity, but it can also allow for a more natural emergence of control strategies depending on the task demands as well as any environmental perturbations.
-Summarized in
-@conceptual_policy, this idea is consistent from many perspectives in sensorimotor neuroscience, but will need some work in formulating further.
+Summarized in @conceptual_policy, this idea is consistent from many perspectives in sensorimotor neuroscience, but will need some work in formulating further.

 /*
 Based on the recent innovation novel algorithm Action Chunking with Transformers (ACT) which reduces the effective